-Acquisition of Entel Chile Data Centers (the "Entel Chile Acquisition")
+Acquisition of Entel Chile Data Centers (the "Entel Chile Acquisition") and Entel Peru Data Center (the "Entel Peru Acquisition")

-On May 2, 2022, we further expanded in Latin America through an acquisition of four data centers from Entel, a leading Chilean telecommunications provider, for a total purchase consideration of \$638.3 million at the exchange rate in effect on that date.
-The Entel Chile Acquisition supports our ongoing expansion to meet customer demand in the Latin American market.
+On May 2, 2022, we further expanded in Latin America through an acquisition of four data centers in Chile from Entel, a leading Chilean telecommunications provider, for a total purchase consideration of \$638.3 million at the exchange rate in effect on that date.
+On August 1, 2022, we completed the acquisition of a data center in Peru from Entel for a total purchase consideration of \$80.3 million at the exchange rate in effect on that date.
+The Entel Chile Acquisition and Entel Peru Acquisition support our ongoing expansion to meet customer demand in the Latin American market.